mark-brannan/SensESP-segmented-led-display/README.md

 * alternator voltage
 * relative humidity
 * temperature
+* time (or anything represented by a digital 'clock')

 The examples from my initial prototyping show how outside temperature (in either degrees C or F), an integer value, and 24h time might look on a small 4 digit display.
 Note that the red LEDs appear washed out in all my pictures, but in person they much crisper and brighter than these pics (even at brighness level '2').